2023 Nouakchott prison break: Search

 The Minister of National Defence, Hanena Ould Sidi, chaired a security meeting with top military leaders, including the chiefs of staff, which elaborated a plan to track down the fugitive terrorists.

 A car with one of its wheels broken allegedly used by the fugitive terrorists was found by security forces at around 23:30 in the El Mouqawama crossroad in the Dar Naïm suburb in north-eastern Nouakchott, with it containing a piece of a weapon inside.
 The Police and National Guard immediately cordoned off the location while waiting for the public prosecutor to arrive for its inspection.

-On 6 March 2023 the Gendarmerie opened fire at a car near the bridge connecting the Nouakchott–Oumtounsy International Airport to the Nouakchott-Nouadhibou road at around 8 am.
+On 6 March 2023, the Gendarmerie opened fire at a car near the bridge connecting the Nouakchott–Oumtounsy International Airport to the Nouakchott-Nouadhibou road at around 8 am.
 Security forces later raided a house in Dar Naïm at the evening and detained two individuals.

+Security forces later raided a house in Dar Naïm at the evening and detained two individuals.

+On 11 March 2023, Mauritanian authorities confirmed that joint armed forces and anti-terror gendarmerie units tracked the four escaped prisoners to a rugged mountainous area in the Adrar region after intelligence-led searches involving air and ground coordination.
+During the operation, a firefight broke out when the fugitives opened fire on security forces, resulting in the death of one gendarme and intense clashes in the desert terrain.
+Three of the escapees were killed during the confrontation, while the fourth was captured alive and taken into custody.Three weeks later, Mauritanian police announced that they had arrested a man believed to be the orchestrator of the escape.

 Aftermath

 Security measures adopted

 The country's borders were reinforced, especially in the southern border posts of Rosso and Diama.
 Security checks were increased, with ID controls and checks being done to all crossers, leading to a significantly slower border.